22 Feb 6 Design Guidelines for Non-designers

 Have you been trying to design a website but can’t seem to get it right because you are not a trained web designer?

 This article introduces some basic good design principles that can be applied by anyone on any website to make it better.
+If you are unsure of where to start, here are top 10 places to look for website design inspiration.

 6 Design Guidelines